some-0n3/imgcls_utils/README.rst

 * A distractor data set constructed from MNIST.
 All the images show two numbers beside each other.
 If one of the numbers on the image is a number from 0-4 the label will be ``1``, otherwise ``0``.
+* A version of SVHN with a conjoined training set (training data and extra data), where 6,000 images are randomly taken as hold out test set.
+This should follow common practice for SVHN.

 All data set classes take care of the download and pre-processing of the data and cache the results in a given directory.
 The downloading is done via either